ruby-amqp/rubymarchhare.info/articles/exchanges.md

 A commonly asked question about RabbitMQ clients is "how to execute a piece of code after a message is received".

-Message publishing with Hot Bunnies happens in several steps:
+Message publishing with March Hare happens in several steps:

  * `MarchHare::Exchange#publish` takes a payload and various metadata attributes
  * Resulting payload is staged for writing